Singapore Residential Property Types

 Executive Condominiums (EC)

-Executive condominiums (EC) are private-public properties developed to cater to "sandwich class" Singaporeans.
-These homes are intended for Singaporeans who are not allowed to buy HDB flats due to surpassing the income limit but are also unable to afford private residential properties.
+Executive condominiums (EC) are private-public properties developed to cater to “sandwich class” Singaporeans who exceed HDB income limits but cannot yet afford private property.

 Housing and Urban Development Company (HUDC)